jms-guy/greed/README.md

         - Full support for colors, tables, and interactive features
         - Works with PowerShell, Command Prompt, and WSL

         **If Windows Terminal isn't available:** Use Command Prompt (cmd.exe) as a fallback.
-Powershell will crash wish paginated table views.
+Powershell will crash with paginated table views.

     ### Windows Security Warning
     Windows Defender may flag the executable as suspicious.
 This is a false positive common with Go applications.
 To resolve: